Field Guide for Identifying Workers Cottages

 In the 1930s-50s, many homeowners covered the clapboard with asbestos shingles or asphalt sheets to protect the wood houses against fire or to cover deteriorated wood.

-Perma-Stone and other brand names of artificial stone date from the same time period.
+Perma-Stone and other brand names of artificial stone date from mid-century until the 1990s.
 A thin layer of concrete mixed with binders and colorants was applied over a layer of lath and wire mesh attached to the brick or wood wall, then pressed in metal molds to create a wide variety of realistic or unrealistic simulated stone patterns.
 Permastone was used to weatherize the building, repair crumbling masonry, cover alterations, or simply change the look of the house.

 In the 1960s-90s vinyl and aluminum siding became popular.
 The thin panels snap together and could be easily applied over other siding.